Apply Now for the 2025-2026 Program Year!

 Program Expectations:

-• Visit our Partner Webpage to learn more about past site placements.
-Site assignments will be discerned by the Hands and Feet Program Director with input from participants and site supervisors.
+Visit our Partner Webpage to learn more about current and past site placements.
+Site placements will be discerned by the Hands and Feet Executive Director with input from participants and site supervisors.

-• A commitment to 9 months of work, from mid-August to mid-May
+A commitment to 11 months of work, from September through July.

-• A willingness to engage in spiritual, vocational, and personal discernment
+A willingness to engage in personal, professional, and spiritual discernment.

-• We strongly encourage participants to bring a car if they are able.
+We strongly encourage Fellows to bring a car if they are able.
 A car is not a program requirement, and accommodations can be made.

 Program Benefits: